An Online College Student's Guide to the University Calendar

 Just because there is a holiday marked on the academic calendar doesn't mean you don't have classes.
 Be sure to double check!

 A few times throughout the year, community colleges, colleges and universities have days off to observe a holiday, such as Easter or Independence Day.
 If those holidays fall on a weekend, you may have a Friday or Monday off to compensate.
-Don't make any assumptions about holidays, though.
+Don't make assumptions about holidays, though.
 If you are taking a class with regular meetings and one happens to fall on a holiday, check your syllabus or ask your professor about the break.
-If you're taking a Maymester, summer session, or classes during an accelerated period, make sure you ask about holidays in the first few classes.
+If you're taking a Maymester, summer session, or classes during an accelerated period, ask about the holiday schedule in the first few classes.

-Occasionally a college or university will mark a holiday with celebration or special events, but not cancel classes.
+Occasionally a college or university will mark a holiday with celebration or special events but not cancel classes.
 Homecoming or Founder's Days are a great example of that type of holiday.
-Double check to make sure your class is meeting as scheduled on these days.
+If your class has required live sessions, double check to make sure your class is meeting as scheduled on these days, or if your class is asynchronous, make sure you have no assignments or tests due.

 Registration